Privacy Policy

 You stay in control:

 • Consent first.
-In the EEA and UK a consent form is shown before any ad is requested (Google's consent framework).
+In the EEA, the UK and Switzerland a consent form is shown before any ad is requested (Google's consent framework).
 You can change your choice any time via the privacy options in the app's Settings.

 • Tracking is opt-in. iOS asks once, through Apple's tracking prompt, whether ads may be personalised.
 Decline and everything still works; ads are simply non-personalised.